 Does the migration process capture the Internet address associated with FirstClass user names?

 Yes, so long as the user account exists at the time of migration.
-We use the Internet address assigned on the Aliases field of the User Information Form, allowing your exported messages to show Internet Addresses for FirstClass users.
+We use the Internet address assigned on the Aliases field of the User Information Form, allowing your exported messages in the PST file to show Internet Addresses for FirstClass users.